Stormy Hearts

 Stormy Hearts is a 2017 musical movie written by Brenda Ogbuka and Chijioke Ononiwu.
 It was produced by Judith Audu and directed by Tope Alake under the collaboration studio of Judith Audu's Productions and Iroko TV.
-The movie stars Christiana Martin, Theresa Edem-Isemin, Eddie Watson, Kenneth Okolie, Fred Amata, Etinosa Idemudia, Kelechi Udegbe, Greg Ojefua, Rotimi Salami, Stan Nze, and others.
+The movie stars Christiana Martin, Theresa Edem-Isemin, Eddie Watson, Kenneth Okolie, Fred Amata, Etinosa Idemudia, Kelechi Udegbe, Greg 'Teddy Bear' Ojefua, Rotimi Salami, Stan Nze, and others.

 Synopsis

-The story revolves around a music producer whom his student and girlfriend left him for a bigger musician in town.
-He met a repentant prostitute and they started a new life.
+The story revolves around a music producer who was left by his student and girlfriend for a bigger musician in town.
+He met a repentant prostitute, and they started a new life.